 Both options require permits in most Metro Atlanta jurisdictions.
 You'll also need to disclose the former pool location when you sell the home, regardless of removal method.

-Even a moderate renovation — resurface with pebble, new coping, fresh tile — puts a pool back in service for 12 to 15 years at a cost comparable to partial removal.
+Even a moderate renovation — resurface with pebble, new coping, fresh tile — puts a pool back in service for 12 to 15 years.
+More comprehensive renovations that include deck work and structural modifications cost more, but you're investing in an asset rather than paying to eliminate one.

 When Removal Makes Sense